📚

 Big Ideas

 The theme of this unit is Earth’s Systems and Resources.
-This allows us to understand the Earth and its processes, as well as how we affect/how we are affected by them.
-These systems also all work together to sustain life on this planet, and by understanding them, we can learn how they do this, as well as how they sustain each other.
+This is important to the course because, in later units, we will learn how humans impact these systems and use these resources.
+By understanding these systems, you can begin to see how they work together.
 The main systems and resources we look at in this unit are tectonic plates, soil, atmospheric convection cells, climate and geography, and El Niños and La Niñas.

 Plate Tectonics